mikebirch/sponge-cake/README.md

 # SpongeCake plugin for CakePHP 3

-*Note: This plugin is currently in pre-alpha status and is unsupported.*
+*Note: This plugin is currently in pre-alpha development and is unsupported.*

 SpongeCake is a CakePHP 3 plugin for managing content.